-In the period subsequent to the balance sheet date, the Company has received 5 Credit Event Notices where the Conditions to Settlement have been met and 16 confirmations of final loss.
-On the Note Payment Date falling in January 2021, the Company recovered Initial Loss Amounts totalling £240,000.
-On the Note Payment Date falling in April 2021, the Company paid Initial Loss Amounts totalling £62,000 to the Beneficiary and recovered Initial Loss Amounts totalling £105,000.
-The collateral on deposit recognised within cash and cash equivalents available to redeem the Notes, at the date of signing these accounts, has increased to £89,024,000.
+In the period subsequent to the balance sheet date, the Company has received 1 Credit Event Notice where the Conditions to Settlement have been met.
+On the Note Payment Date falling in January 2021, the Company paid Initial Loss Amounts totalling £57,000.
+The collateral on deposit recognised within cash and cash equivalents available to redeem the Notes, at the date of signing these accounts, has reduced to £59.931.000.

-On 5th March 2021, the Financial Conduct Authority of the United Kingdom, (the "FCA"), issued a statement, as supervisor of the Libor administrator, that Libor will be permanently or indefinitely discontinued or will be changed in an adverse manner.
+'On 5th March 2021, the Financial Conduct Authority of the United Kingdom, (the "FCA"), issued a statement, as supervisor of the Libor administrator, that Libor will be permanently or indefinitely discontinued or will be changed in an adverse manner.
 This means that that Libor may no longer be used or that its use is subject to restrictions or adverse consequences.

 Accordingly, on 19 May 2021, the Company issued a Notice of Base Rate Modification to the Noteholders under which the Company proposed to effect the Base Rate Modification by entering into an amendment deed, (the "Amendment Deed"), to change the basis of the variable rate of interest used to calculate the Interest amount in respect of the Notes from three month Sterling Libor to a rate based on daily compounded Sterling Overnight Index Average, (SONIA).
-It is anticipated that the Company will enter into the Amendment Deed by 5 July 2021 and that the change in the basis of the variable rate of interest will apply to all interest payments made by the Company from 13 July 2021.
+It is anticipated that the Company will enter into the Amendment Deed by 12 July 2021 and that the change to the basis of the variable rate of interest will apply to all interest payments made by the Company from 20 July 2021.